 The presence of directors with extensive experience of the company's country of domicile is fundamental.
-So is the presence of a certain number of directors of other origins or having lived or worked in other regions of the globe, especially in countries where the company makes business.
+So is the presence of a certain number of directors of other origins or having lived or worked in other regions of the globe, especially in countries where the company has important operations and business connections.
 Their contribution becomes increasingly important in light of the globalisation of the economy.